svgdotjs/svg.js/README.md

 ## Numbers

-Numbers in svg.js have a dedicated number class to be able to process sting values.
+Numbers in svg.js have a dedicated number class to be able to process string values.
 Creating a new number is simple:

 ```javascript
 var number = new SVG.Number('78%')